kassil/game_tetris/README.md

-# cpp_sample
+# Tetris Game

-This is a C++ project that implements a state machine for demonstration purposes.
+This is a simple implementation of the classic Tetris game in C++.
+It features a basic game loop, a falling piece generator, collision detection, and line completion detection.

 ## Build Instructions